ForiduzzamanZihad/Music-Player/README.md

 # Music-Player

-A simple music player using python.
+This is a python mp3 player made using Tkinter Gui library.